-Also, you need pack a light jacket as well.
+Also, you need to pack a light jacket as well.
 During the winter months the nights tend to be cooler.
 Packing a jacket will ensure you stay warm.

 Packing cubes help you have an organized and clean suitcase with everything in a specific small bag ready to go.

-Keep you phone safe and bring waterproof phone case (you can thank me later) for the beach, pool, or getting caught in a rainstorm.
+Keep you phone safe and bring a waterproof phone case (you can thank me later) for the beach, pool, or getting caught in a rainstorm.